Services

 You can also make a complaint direct to the National Association of Estate Agents - the trade association that most agents will be part of.
 Only in the event that neither of these methods comes up trumps should you pursue legal action.

-• Go back to another agent - Why when you've just cancelled an estate agent contract, you'd want to tie yourself into another we do not know.
-But in the case that you do, you should now be able to get yourself a better deal.
-Not that it'll be any better in terms of time though.
+• Go back to another agent - You should now be able to get yourself a better deal.
+Not that it'll be any better in terms of time, though.
 Open market sales are still notoriously slow and open you up to all the hassle that comes with finding a buyer... again.
 Nevertheless, they're still a viable option for you.

-• Take a trip to auction - Another, potentially faster route you could explore, is taking a property to auction.
-Do so and you'll usually be able to sell your house on the day of the sale.
-However, in order to do so they'll be a fair amount of 'auction prep' you'll need to do beforehand.
-Couple that with the faff of conducting viewings and the stress of setting the correct guide price and you're still not certain of securing a sale.
+• Take a trip to an auction - Another, potentially faster route you could explore is taking a property to an auction.
+Do so, and you'll usually be able to sell your house on the day of the sale.
+However, in order to do so, there'll be a fair amount of 'auction prep' you'll need to do beforehand.
+Couple that with the faff of conducting viewings and the stress of setting the correct guide price, and you're still not certain of securing a sale.
 Plus, auctions aren't cheap.
 There are administration charges, commission on the sale, marketing costs to cover - the list goes on.

-On top of being experts in what we do, we'll also make sure you have no fees to pay either.
+If you're interested in exploring our sales route, we'll also make sure you have no fees to pay either.
 We cover your solicitors.
 We cover your survey.
 And we offer you a cash sum for your property, which can be in your bank as soon as next week.
-Plus, our team can also help you save money too!
-In the past, they've been known to even negotiate on behalf of sellers and get them a healthy reduction on their onward purchase.
-All perks of choosing to sell fast through TPBC.
+Plus, our team can also help you save money!

 Share: